anirudh-muthusundaram/anirudh-muthusundaram/README.md

 ## About Me

-[cite_start]I am a recent Master's graduate in Computer Science and Engineering from the University at Buffalo[cite: 4, 5], specializing in the practical application of technology to address real-world challenges.
+I am a recent Master's graduate in Computer Science and Engineering from the University at Buffalo, specializing in the practical application of technology to address real-world challenges.
 My expertise encompasses data engineering, machine learning, blockchain development, and full-stack web development.

-- [cite_start]🔭 I’m currently working on fine-tuning large language models (LLMs) like Qwen 1.5B and Gemma-1B for STEM-related reasoning[cite: 17].
+- 🔭 I’m currently working on AI Agents centered on Blockchain applications.
-- 🌱 I’m currently learning more about AI Agents and their applications.
+- 🌱 I’m currently learning more about Langgraph and Langchain.
-- [cite_start]👯 I’m looking to collaborate on projects involving Natural Language Processing and web automation[cite: 35].
+- 👯 I’m looking to collaborate on projects involving Natural Language Processing and web automation.
 - 🤔 I’m looking for help with optimizing AI-infused search systems.
 - 💬 Ask me about: Web Apps, Machine Learning, AI Agents, MCP, Blockchain & NFTs.
-- [cite_start]📫 How to reach me: anirudhms247@gmail.com [cite: 3]
+- 📫 How to reach me: anirudhms247@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I recently developed an e-commerce website for sneakers that uses blockchain authentication to verify product authenticity.